-Inventory is stated at the lower of cost or market.
+Inventory is stated at the lower of cost and net realizable value.
 Cost is determined using the first-in, first-out (FIFO) method.
 A reserve is established when management determines that certain inventory may not be saleable.
-If inventory costs exceed expected market value due to obsolescence or quantities in excess of expected demand, the Company will record reserve for the difference between the cost and the market value.
+If inventory costs exceed expected market value due to obsolescence or quantities in excess of expected demand, the Company will record reserve for the difference between the cost and the lower of cost or estimated net realizable value.
 These reserve is recorded based on estimates.
-The Company did not record any inventory reserve at March 31, 2018 and December 31, 2017.
+The Company did not record any inventory reserve at June 30, 2018 and December 31, 2017.